Changes to exams effective June 2026

 The Council approves registration exams that may be used as an entry-to-practice exam in Alberta.
 The following exams are approved:

-The Alberta Acupuncture Registration Examinations include the following components:
+The Alberta Acupuncture Registration Examination include the following components:

 Important dates